open space for contributions

 · Recognize cultural diversity as an engine for sustainable development, ensuring that economic empowerment through culture leads to dignity, influence, and the ability to shape individual and collective narratives.

-Let us build a future where every vision—seen or unseen
+Let us build a future where the shared vision—seen or unseen

 —has the power to shape the world.